sanand0/forms/README.md

 For example,

     "page": {
+      "help": {
-        "help": "help.html"
+        "file": "help.html"
+        "label": "Help page",
+        "description": "Provides help for this application",
       }
+    }

 ... lets you create a files in the application folder called `help.html`.

+Each page object can contain the following fields:

+- `file`: required.
+The name of the file to display.
+The file location is relative to the application folder
+- `label`: optional.
+A display name for the page
+- `description`: optional.
+A summary of the page

-There are two "special" pages that you can override -- the home page and the 404 error page.
+There are three "special" pages that you can override:
-To specify a home page, use an empty string.
-To specify an error page, use "404".

     "page": {
-        ""    : "home.html",
+        ""    : { file: "home.html" },
+        "403" : { file: "forbidden.html" },
-        "404" : "404.html"
+        "404" : { file: "not_found.html" },
     }

 You can use [EJS templates](http://documentcloud.github.com/underscore/#template) in these files.